 2. That you’ll get along with everyone you meet abroad, be it your roommates, neighbors or other students.

 The truth is, you probably won’t.
 The beauty of people is that we’re all unique and hail from different backgrounds and walks of life.
 Wherever you decide to study, you’ll definitely be in close contact with so many different people, more so than you were in your home country.
 While this is 99% of the time a great thing, a chance to meet people from all over the world, you won’t necessarily get along with everyone nor be everyone’s best friend.
 And that’s okay!
 It’s just the way humans work.
 Eventually, you’ll find your niche and who you click with in time.

 3. That you’ll be traveling somewhere new every weekend.

 When I studied abroad in London, I thought I was going to be visiting another country every weekend, just because of the proximity that European countries have to each other and the relatively cheap cost that European travel is.
 This didn’t happen in the way I thought and I’m happy it didn’t.
 By using these tips, and getting comfortable with my new city, I was able to enjoy London much more, the place I chose to study abroad, and therefore made connections and memories there that lasted longer.
-It’s okay to not travel so much on weekends, and take the time to sit back, relax and enjoy where you are in the present moment, it saves stress, travel time and money, too, which, as a student is always a good thing.
-Plus, London has so much to offer if you’re there for a whole semester as well as amazing day trips!
+It’s okay to not travel so much on weekends, and take the time to sit back, relax and enjoy where you are in the present moment.
+Plus, it saves stress, travel time and money too, which, as a student is always a good thing.
+Plus, London has so much to offer.
+If you’re there for a whole semester, don’t miss out on some amazing day trips as well!

 4. That you won’t miss home (or aspects of your home that you thought you wouldn’t miss).